dew-uff/julynter/README.md

 Currently, Julynter only supports the IPython kernel.
 If you are using a different kernel or programming language that you would like to be fully supported, please submit an issue.
 If your notebook is connected to a Python kernel, but Julynter still displays this status code, please submit an issue as well.

+### Different results

+Julynter sends a code to execute on the kernel after every code executed by the user.
+This code usually does not interfere with the results, since one cell produces a result that is independent from the other.
+However, it is technically possible to delay the output of a cell to the next cell (I noticed it in a bug related to matplotlib: https://github.com/jupyter/notebook/issues/5568).
+If it occurs, the delayed output may be received by Julynter and it will not appear on the next cell.
+Since I only noticed this behavior on this bug, I will not try to fix it now, but if you find a different result in another situation, please submit an issue.

 ### Frontend extesion is not working

 If you are seeing the frontend extension but it is not working, check